 Consequently, it is important to know this limit for every substance that could technically be found in your final product, and to make sure it’s at most contained in its daily dose.
 The PDE can then be used to calculate other necessary limit values, and to determine which equipment – or even facility – should be used dedicated to specific products.

-Since it is a crucial value, the exposure limit is based on calculations determined by the official European Medicine Agency guideline (EMA/CHMP/ CVMP/ SWP/169430/2012).
+Since it is an essential value, the exposure limit is based on calculations determined by the official European Medicine Agency guideline (EMA/CHMP/ CVMP/ SWP/169430/2012).
 As requested by the guideline, our determination of the PDE involves:

 We provide PDE reports for any active pharmaceutical ingredient (API).
-Each report is based on the toxicological properties and pharmacology of the specific API.
-A large pool of over 1800 existing reports is already available to choose from, but we’re more than happy to create a new one to add to the list for an additional API, if necessary.
+A large pool of existing reports is already available to choose from, but we’re more than happy to create a new one to add to the list for an additional API, if necessary.

 Our focus lies on the quality of every single report.
 So while not all reports may be available for immediate download, we can make sure you get exactly what you need for the situation at hand, and in the best possible quality.

 To ensure this, our quality promise includes: